binarynonsense/comic-book-reader/README.md

   - 'right arrow' or 'page down' to go the next page.
   - 'left arrow' or 'page up' to go to the previous one.
   - 'up arrow' to scroll the page up, 'down arrow' to scroll the page down.
+  - 'wasd' to scroll the page vertically and horizontally.
-  - 'F11' to toggle full-screen mode.
+  - 'f11' to toggle full-screen mode.
-  - 'Ctrl+O' to choose a file to open.
+  - 'ctrl+O' to choose a file to open.
+  - 'ctrl++' and 'ctrl+-' to zoom in or zoom out the view. 'ctrl+0' to reset it.
 - Mouse:
   - 'scroll wheel' scrolls the page up and down.
   - 'left-click' opens the next page if the right side of the view area is clicked and the previous page if the left side is clicked.
   - 'right-click' opens a context menu with some basic navigation options.
+  - 'ctrl+scroll wheel' to zoom in or zoom out the view.

 ## Downloads